7 Facts about Johnny Ringo You Won’t Learn from Movies

 3. Johnny Ringo was a cowboy, but not in the normal sense.

-After Ringo moved to Texas he became involved with a renegade Texas Ranger named Scott Cooley.
+After Ringo moved to Texas, he met a renegade Texas Ranger named Scott Cooley.
 Together they became took part in the intermittent feuding between German and non-German settlers in the region, which became known as the Mason County War, or the Hoodoo War.

 In the violence, Ringo and Cooley were jailed, where they were broken out of by their fellows.
 He then migrated to southeastern Arizona in 1879, which was to become Cochise County.
 It was there that he fell in with the so-called “Cochise County Cowboys.”

-These cowboys were cattle rustlers who raided Mexican stock, then sold it in the United States.
-Never a fully cohesive gang, the cowboys were more of a loose confederation of outlaws.
+The Cowboys were cattle rustlers who raided Mexican stock, then sold it in the United States.
+Never a fully cohesive gang, the Cowboys were more of a loose confederation of outlaws.

 In those days, to be called a cowboy in Arizona was to be called a criminal.
-Ringo was once called “King of the Cowboys,” but in truth he seemed just a prominent outlaw among equals.
+Ringo was once called “King of the Cowboys,” but in truth he seemed just a prominent outlaw among equals, and probably one of the more famous cowboys in general.

 Related read: When Did the Wild West Really End?